daffidilly/pynini/README.md

-There is a trend in modern web applications away from dynamically generated server-side pages and toward a mix of static server-side HTML content, server APIs and dynamic client-side HTML templating (e.g.
+There is a trend in modern web applications away from dynamically generated server-side pages and toward a mix of static server-side HTML content, server APIs and dynamic client-side HTML templating such as React and Angular.
-React and Angular).

 Pynini is inspired by [Zurb Foundation's Panini](http://foundation.zurb.com/sites/docs/panini.html) and [Frozen Flask](http://pythonhosted.org/Frozen-Flask/).

-I've sought to take the best elements of both, remove elements I didn't like, and add in latest, modern ideas.
+We've sought to take the best elements of both, remove elements we didn't like, and add in our own - hopefully useful and modern - ideas.

 Use Pynini in conjection with tools like ``webpack`` to assemble the entire site and tools like ``rsync`` and ``lftp`` to push changes to a hosting server.